-The juror will evaluate work samples, artist statement, artistic accomplishments, creative contributions, and dedication to the field of performing arts via your CV/Resume.
+The juror will evaluate work samples, artist bio, artist statement, artistic accomplishments, creative contributions, and dedication to the field of performing arts via your CV/Resume.
 Four fellowship awardees will be selected by the juror and notified by UA&M staff via email.
 Fellows will be announced publicly in mid-April.

 Sarah McCaffery is Manager of Interdisciplinary Arts at Asia Society Museum, New York.
 She oversees a diverse portfolio of art projects, including participatory performances, site-specific works, durational performance art, and immersive sound installations.
 Her projects include producing a virtual performance season as part of Asia Society’s inaugural Triennial and “Creative Common Ground,” an initiative that commissioned artists to create interdisciplinary performance works.

 All fellowship applicants will be invited to participate in two professional development online workshops.
 These workshops will offer training and career preparation to build and maintain a thriving artistic practice.